CDC reports "alarming" rise in drug-resistant germs in Ukraine

 Their surveys, detailed in the CDC's Morbidity and Mortality Weekly Report, found that about 60% of patients with infections were battling germs resistant to carbapenem antibiotics.
 The CDC describes these kinds of antibiotics as often the "last line of defense" doctors wield to fight off bacteria after other options fail to work.

-By contrast, just around 6.2% of samples of similar kinds of infections were resistant to carbapenem antibiotics in an European study through 2017.
+By contrast, just around 6.2% of samples of similar kinds of infections were resistant to carbapenem antibiotics in a European study through 2017.

 "In Ukraine, the confluence of high prewar rates of antimicrobial resistance, an increase in the prevalence of traumatic wounds, and the war-related strain on health care facilities is leading to increased detection of multidrug-resistant organisms with spread into Europe," the study's authors wrote.